 Controlled Substances Act

 Despite the CSA, states have kept up a stunning momentum on decriminalization and legalization of cannabis for both medicinal and recreational purposes.
 On Election Day in November 2020, five states with cannabis initiatives on the ballot voted to approve them.
 Below is a detailed analysis of the state laws legalizing various forms of cannabis, which are at odds with the CSA.
 Given that states have been legalizing medical marijuana since the 1990s, the United States Supreme Court has already had the opportunity to put to rest any doubt as to whether federal law reigns supreme on the issue.
 In 2005, the Gonzales v.
 Raich decision made clear that in accordance with the Commerce Clause and Supremacy Clause, the CSA trumps state law for purposes of federal criminal prosecutions.
 That is, even if the use of marijuana is legal under state law, an individual cannot be spared from federal prosecution on such grounds.

-The US House boosted the effect of the Ogden and Cole memos by passing the Rohrabacher–Farr Amendment in May 2014.
+The U.S. House of Representatives boosted the effect of the Ogden and Cole memos by passing the Rohrabacher–Farr amendment in May 2014.
 That act prohibited DOJ from expending any funds for enforcement of laws in states where marijuana was becoming legal for medical purposes.
 The amendment was renewed on an annual basis.
 It is now known as the Rohrabacher–Blumenauer amendment.
 In 2021, President Joe Biden was the first president to include the Rohrabacher-Blumenauer amendment in his proposed budget.
 That budget has been adopted through December 3, 2021

-The Rohrabacher–Blumenauer Amendment is now the only federal initiative protecting states in which medical marijuana has been legalized.
-In January 2018, the Attorney General rescinded the Ogden and Cole memoranda, causing alarm across the nation.
-DOJ did not announce any replacement policy for the rescinded policies, however, DOJ is constrained by the Rohrbacher-Blumenauer amendment and for the time being cannot expend funds to pursue prosecutions related to state-legalized medical marijuana production, sale, or consumption.
+The Rohrabacher–Blumenauer amendment is now the only federal initiative protecting states in which medical marijuana has been legalized.
+In January 2018, the attorney general rescinded the Ogden and Cole memoranda, causing alarm across the nation.
+DOJ did not announce any replacement policy for the rescinded policies; however, DOJ is constrained by the Rohrabacher–Blumenauer amendment and for the time being cannot expend funds to pursue prosecutions related to state-legalized medical marijuana production, sale, or consumption.

-Although DOJ has not replaced the Ogden and Cole memos with any announced policy, recently, the U.S. Attorney General stated his preference for a more “hands-off” states-rights approach to enforcement.
-He is currently reviewing a proposal under the proposed Strengthening the Tenth Amendment Through Entrusting States (STATES) Act to let states regulate marijuana business and consumption.
-While this does not inoculate state-legalized cannabis businesses, this policy coupled with the Rohrbacher-Blumenauer Amendment brings some comfort to compliant, state-licensed cannabis operations.
+Although DOJ has not replaced the Ogden and Cole memos with any announced policy, the Biden administration is likely to take a more liberal approach to legalization efforts and defer to states for enforcement.
+DOJ has not expressed an intent to abandon enforcement efforts directed at cannabis enterprises not authorized under state laws.
+While this does not inoculate state-legalized cannabis businesses, this policy approach coupled with the Rohrabacher–Blumenauer amendment brings some comfort to compliant, state-licensed cannabis operations.